COX-2 inhibitors — risks and alternative treatment options

-COX-2 selective inhibitors are a type of non-steroidal anti-inflammatory drug (NSAID) that targets the cyclooxygenase (COX) enzyme that is responsible for muscle inflammation.
-As a result, COX-2 inhibitors may be recommended for patients suffering from arthritic pain, joint degeneration, spine pain, and other types of inflammatory conditions.
-NSAIDs also can be taken along with acetaminophen for further pain relief.
+COX-2 selective inhibitors are a type of nonsteroidal anti-inflammatory drug (NSAID) that targets the cyclooxygenase (COX) enzyme that is responsible for muscle inflammation.
+As a result, COX-2 inhibitors may be recommended for patients suffering from arthritic pain, joint degeneration, spine pain and other types of inflammatory conditions.
+NSAIDs also can be taken along with pain medications like Tylenol for further pain relief.

 - Decreased appetite